Social Icons

 Directed Boots Riley

-Sorry to bother you starts off by pricing itself as a movie trying to attack how much we rely on ignorance of what wealthy company do with our freedom.
-It also attacks the way capitalism is consuming the existence of those who cannot be in the top one percent.
-Finally the movie tries to address the racial discrepancy in the way people address us based on how we sound.
+Sorry to Bother You starts off by presenting itself as a movie trying to attack how much we rely on ignorance about what wealthy companies do with our freedom.
+It also critiques the way capitalism consumes the existence of those who aren’t in the top one percent.
+Finally, the movie tries to address racial discrepancies in how people are treated based on how they sound.

-All the above makes it seem like you are about to witness a movie with a strong political statement masked with enough comedy to keep you glued.
-I have to apologize to does who found this movie entertaining and the message worth experiencing because to me this movie was crap.
+All of the above makes it seem like you’re about to watch a movie with a strong political statement, masked with enough comedy to keep you glued.
+I have to apologize to those who found this movie entertaining and its message worth experiencing because, to me, this movie was crap.

-The acting was not jumping right at you from this movie.
-As our lead goes about looking for job in an economy that has seemed to have drained the whole society.
-He lives in his uncle’s garage and he is barely making by.
-He got a job at telemarketing and there he is trying to make as much sales as he can so he can earn enough commission to get a life.
+The acting didn’t jump out at you.
+Our lead, Cassius (Lakeith Stanfield), is looking for a job in an economy that seems to have drained the whole society.
+He lives in his uncle’s garage and is barely getting by.
+He lands a job in telemarketing and tries to make as many sales as possible to earn enough commission to build a life.

-He has considered this, but choose not to be trapped.
-At work his colleagues are making a move to kick back against the cooperation and he instead of joining of the ranks stab his friends in the back.
+Cassius considers this but chooses not to be trapped.
+At work, his colleagues are organizing to push back against the company, but instead of joining them, he stabs his friends in the back.
+He takes a promotion due to his outstanding performance, choosing money over loyalty.

-Things start to turn around fast.
-He lost his girlfriend and soon he gets to see the cruel intention of the company offering free life for nothing.
-He then sees the turned around when he finds out who really he is working for.
+Things start to unravel quickly.
+He loses his girlfriend and soon discovers the cruel intentions of the company offering a “free life.”
+He then realizes who he’s really working for.

-If you still choose to see this movie, I wish you luck because I think the message have been better extracted here in this review.
+If you still choose to see this movie, I wish you luck because I think the message has been better extracted here in this review.

-Yes we are aware of what Facebook is doing with our personal details, but still we do not care.
-We continue to post on social media regardless of all the negative things we have heard is happening.
+Yes, we know what Facebook is doing with our personal data, but we still don’t care.
+We continue to post on social media despite all the negative things we’ve heard.

-Fake news is spreading and we have been turned to a work horses for these companies.
-We do not get paid for all the money we are helping them to make, but are fed anxiety and finicky pleasure.
+Fake news is spreading, and we’ve become workhorses for these companies.
+We don’t get paid for the money we help them make but are fed anxiety and fleeting pleasures instead.

-Yes, everyone is aware of the crime being committed by all these tech giants and we do not care because we are hooked.
-We are hooked and this movie kept losing itself in the obscure reality of things and failed to entertain but the least.
+Yes, everyone is aware of the crimes committed by these tech giants, but we don’t care because we’re hooked.
+We’re hooked, and this movie kept losing itself in the obscure reality of things, failing to entertain even a little.

 Death Becomes Her (1992)